hetznercloud/cli/docs/reference/hcloud_image_remove-label.md

 ## hcloud image remove-label

-Remove a label from an image
+Remove a label from an Image

 ```
 hcloud image remove-label <image> (--all | <label>...)